Canadian Fire Rescue College

 Apply Now

-NFPA 470 Hazardous Materials Awareness & Operations Training
+NFPA 470 Hazardous Materials Awareness, Ops & Technician

-Responding to hazardous materials incidents requires specialized training, disciplined procedures, and a clear understanding of risk, safety, and regulatory standards.
-The NFPA 470 Hazardous Materials Awareness & Operations Training Program at Canadian Fire Rescue College is designed to prepare responders to safely identify, assess, and mitigate hazardous materials incidents within their operational scope.
+Responding to hazardous materials incidents requires specialized training, disciplined procedures, and a clear understanding of risk, safety, and recognized industry standards.
+The NFPA 470 Hazardous Materials Training Program at Canadian Fire Rescue College prepares emergency responders to identify, assess, and manage hazardous materials incidents within their level of training and operational responsibility.

-This industry-aligned program delivers NFPA 470–compliant Hazardous Materials Awareness and Operations training, equipping students with the knowledge and practical skills required to recognize hazardous substances, establish scene control, protect life and the environment, and operate effectively within an incident command structure.
-Training emphasizes responder safety, hazard recognition, defensive control strategies, and coordinated emergency response.
+The Awareness and Operations program develops the foundational knowledge and practical skills required to recognize hazardous substances, establish scene control, protect people and the environment, and perform defensive response activities within an incident command structure.
+Training emphasizes hazard recognition, responder safety, protective equipment, decontamination, defensive product control, and coordinated emergency response.

 Explore the sections below to learn more about program structure, certifications, training delivery, and hands-on instruction.